Updated 29 January 2023

 Pay-To-Use Databases

-There are four well-known, pay-to-use food fraud databases.
-Since 2020, company mergers, acquisitions, and name changes have made it hard to understand which database is which – and which one is best for you.
+There are four major pay-to-use food fraud databases.
 The four best-known commercially operated databases are listed below.

-(4) Agroknow’s FoodAkai is the most recently developed tool.
-It uses sophisticated AI to analyse data from global food safety agencies to offer insights into hazards in raw materials, ingredients and products.
+(3) Agroknow’s FoodAkai uses sophisticated computer modelling to analyse data from global food safety agencies to offer insights into hazards in raw materials, ingredients and products.
 Like HorizonScan, it includes food safety as well as food fraud issues and incidents. https://agroknow.com/foodakai/

 Costs

 There is a notable lack of transparency in the pricing of food fraud databases.
 Fees to access the databases are usually levied on a subscription basis.
-The cost varies depending on the number of users and whether you are a consultant or a single food company.
+The cost varies depending on the number of users and whether you are a consultant, a small food company or a multi-site organisation.

 All the databases listed above offer either a free trial or a guided demonstration, so you can compare them to decide which might be best for your company’s needs.